+Input Output

+course interesting

+all_mean Tokon mico

-input output course interesting all_mean enrolled_min enrolled_mean Token price
+enrolled_min Token price

+enrolled_mean

-A. Data Encoding
+5.1 Data Encoding

 The first step is to translate classical data into the quantum state.
 We use a Second-order Pauli-Z evolution circuit (ZZFeatureMap) developed in [20] with four qubits and two repeated circuits.
 Hadamard gate applies on each qubit, followed by a layer of RZ-gates used to encode data and CNOT-gates on every pair of a qubit.
 With full entanglement, each qubit is entangled with all the others.
 The output of the feature map circuit is quantum state and will be used as input of the quantum neural network.
-ZZFeatureMap circuit is shown in Fig. 1
+ZZFeatureMap circuit is shown in Fig. 4.

-Fig. 1.
-Second-order Pauli-Z evolution circuit (ZZFeatureMap) with two repeated circuits, Hadamard gate applies on each qubit, followed by a layer of RZ-gates and CNOT-gates on every pair of a qubit.
+Fig.4: Second-order Pauli-Z evolution circuit (ZZFeatureMap) with two repeated circuits, Hadamard gate applies on each qubit, followed by a layer of RZ-gates and CNOT-gates on every pair of a qubit.

-B. QNN Model
+5.2 QNN Model

-For QNN, we used RealAmplitudes variational circuit shown in Fig 2, The circuit consists of 4 qubits with Full entanglement.
+For QNN, we used RealAmplitudes variational circuit shown in Fig. 5, The circuit consists of 4 qubits with Full entanglement.
 The layer of parameterized RY-gates is applied to each qubit and used as neural network weights.
 Increasing the depth of the variational circuit means we have more trainable parameters in the model.
 The number of weight or trainable parameters can be calculated as d = (D+1)S, where S is an input size or the number of qubits and D is the depth of the circuit (the number of the repeated circuit).

-Fig. 2.
-RealAmplitudes circuit with two repeated circuits, Layer of RYgates followed by CNOT-gates is applied on every pair of a qubit.
+Fig.5: RealAmplitudes circuit with two repeated circuits, Layer of RY-gates followed by CNOT-gates is applied on every pair of a qubit.
 The circuit has a total of 12 trainable parameters.

-C. Model Training
+5.3 Model Training

 In this paper, we experiment on the number of repeated circuits to find the best model structure.
 We trained the model for 500 iterations on circuit depth range from 2-5, ADAM [21] optimizer with learning rate 0.001 and 100 iterations on circuit depth range from 4-7.
 ADAM optimizer with learning rate 0.1 is used to shorten the training time.
 Both use the same MSE loss function.
-The overview of the training process is shown in Fig. 3 and the training loss values are plot in Fig.4-5
+The overview of the training process is shown in Fig. 6-7 and the training loss values are plot in Fig.8-9

-Fig. 3.
-Overview of the quantum neural network training process.
+Fig.6: Overview the quantum neural network training process.
 Feature map and Variation model are executed on quantum computer and optimization is on a classical computer.